Kevin310703/Q-Airline/README.md

 cd Q-Airline
 ```

-3. There are 2 directories Frontend and backend
+3. There are 3 directories frontend, backend and adminadmin
 for frontend
 ```bash
 cd frontend